 - Know what’s going on in your crop: regularly monitor crop growth, insect pressure and insect damage

-- Follow the cotton industry’s Insecticide Resistance Management Strategy (IRMS) when insecticide is used (found in the Cotton Pest Management Guide)
+- Follow the cotton industry’s Insecticide Resistance Management Strategy (IRMS) when insecticide is used (found here and in the Cotton Pest Management Guide)

 - Conserve beneficial insects in your crop by avoiding ‘insurance sprays’ and choosing a selective pesticide option if necessary

 - Minimise the impact of insecticides on bees

 - Think beyond the crop – perennial native vegetation is an important refuge for natural enemies.

 - Control weeds in your crop and in the surrounding landscape to reduce potential insect pest outbreaks.